-In order to be eligible for the Department of Veterans Affairs (VA) pension benefits, such as the basic, aid & attendance, and housebound pensions, there are income and asset requirements that must be met.
-Generally, one’s home is considered an exempt (non-countable) asset, but what happens if one sells his or her home after being approved for VA benefits?
-Will the proceeds from the sale result in disqualification of benefits?
+In order to be eligible for the Department of Veterans Affairs (VA) pension benefits, such as the basic, aid & attendance, and housebound pensions, there are income and net worth (assets plus income) limits that must be met.
+Generally, one’s primary home is an exempt (non-countable) asset, but what happens if the home is sold after approval for VA benefits?
+Will the proceeds from the sale cause disqualification of benefits?
 Is there a way to protect the proceeds of the sale and still qualify for benefits?

 VA Pensions & Home Ownership / Sales Rules

-The VA published several new rules with an effective date of 10/18/18.
-While a look back rule was proposed back in 2015, up until the release of these new rules, it was never implemented.
-Therefore, a veteran could realistically sell their home prior to applying for VA pension benefits, give the proceeds to their child, and still be eligible for benefits.
-However, the new VA look back rule will no longer allow this.
-In simple terms, this is a period of 36-months immediately preceding one’s VA application in which the VA will “look back” to ensure no assets were given away or sold for less than fair market value in order to meet the asset limit.
-If one is found to be in violation of the look back period, there will be a period of VA ineligibility.
-(Also note: Gifting one’s home or selling it under fair market value can also result in disqualification for Medicaid benefits due to Medicaid’s look back period.)
+A VA look back rule was implemented on 10/18/18.
+Before this, a veteran could realistically sell their home, give the proceeds to their child, immediately apply for VA pension benefits, and still be eligible.
+This is no longer allowed.
+The “look back” is a period of 36-months immediately preceding one’s VA application in which the VA scrutinizes all asset transfers to ensure no assets were given away or sold for less than fair market value.
+If this has been done, it is assumed it was done to meet the VA’s net worth limit.
+Violating the look back period causes VA benefit ineligibility for as long as 5 years.
+As a side note, gifting one’s home or selling it under fair market value can also disqualify one from Medicaid long-term care benefits due to Medicaid’s 60-month look back period.

-Another new rule released by the VA in September of 2018, established a 2-acre limit on which the home sits, with the exception that any extra acreage is not sellable.
-Reasons the extra acreage would be exempt include it is just slightly over the 2-acre limit, there is an inaccessibility issue, and zoning limits prevent the land from being sold.
-Stated another way, if a veteran has a home on 6-acres of land and the extra acreage is sellable, under the new rule, which will be effective 10/18/18, he/she would have 4-acres of land that is not exempt.
-Therefore, it would count towards the veteran’s net worth.
+Also implemented in October of 2018, the VA established a 2-acre limit on which the home sits.
+An exception exists if any extra acreage is not sellable.
+Reasons may include it being only slightly larger than the 2-acre limit, an inaccessibility issue, and zoning limits that prevent the land from being sold.
+If a veteran has a home on 6-acres of land and the extra acreage is sellable, 4-acres of land is non-exempt.
+Therefore, it counts towards the veteran’s net worth.

 What Happens to My VA Benefits If I Receive Cash from a Home Sale?

-It is not usually recommended that a veteran sell his/her home while receiving VA pension benefits.
+It is not usually recommended that a veteran sell their home while receiving VA pension benefits.
 Instead, it is usually suggested that the home be sold after the death of the veteran.
-As mentioned previously, one’s home is considered to be an exempt asset by the VA.
+Remember, one’s home is considered to be an exempt asset by the VA.
 This is true even when the individual resides in a nursing home or assisted living facility, as there is an assumption the veteran has “intent” to return to the home.

-In most cases, unless a veteran has very few assets and his/her home is worth very little, the proceeds from selling it would put him/her over the new asset limit.
-That said, the addition of assets from the sale of one’s home generally result in disqualification for VA benefits.
+Unless a veteran has very few assets, none to minimal countable income, and their home is worth very little, the proceeds from selling it would put them over the net worth limit.
+The “excess” net worth in turn results in disqualification for VA benefits.
 However, there is one exception for veterans currently receiving VA benefits.
-Effective 10/18/18, to avoid the proceeds of one’s home sale counting as assets, veterans can purchase another home within the same calendar year.
+To avoid the proceeds from counting as assets, veterans can purchase another home within the same calendar year.
 If another home is not purchased within this timeframe, the sale proceeds will be counted as assets if asset planning strategies are not utilized.
-(Learn more about asset protection in the next section).
 Without asset protection or purchasing a new home within the same calendar year, the scenarios below may all result in ineligibility.

 Single Person at Home